eladMyCheck/MyCheckWalletUI/README.md

   2. In code: call MCCheckoutViewController.init() in order to create the instance.

 once an instance is created you should set `checkoutDelegate` and implement `checkoutViewShouldResizeHeight` in order to respond to height changes.
 You should resize the container view to have the height returned by the delegate method.
-When you want to use a payment method use the view controller variable `selectedMethod` in order to get the method the user selected (or nil if non exist)
+When you want to use a payment method use the view controllers variable `selectedMethod` in order to get the method the user selected (or nil if non exist)

 ###MCPaymentMethodsViewController
 This class is a full screen view controller that allows the user to fully manage his payment methods: